N0ciple/n0ciple.github.io/_posts/2022-04-05-modding-your-game-boy-advance.md

 </div>

 I placed the screen in the case (**be gentle**, you do not want to break the LCD pannel) and **solder** the wires to the motherboard.
 I used the foam pad that came with the screen.
 I made a **small inscision** in the foam pad to let the wires through.
 Do not forget to put the **buttons** and the **silicon pads** as well !

+Depending on your motherboard revision, there are **two possible screen connector**.
+One with **32 pins** and one with **40 pins**.
+Mine was 40 pins, but if you have the 32 pins variant, just **bend the ribon cable** to expose the correct connector on the top of the screen.

 <div class="row justify-content-sm-center">
     <div class="col-sm-7 mt-4 mt-md-0">